magnushelliesen/magnushelliesen/README.md

 Welcome to my private GitHub account!
 I've been learing coding since around 2010, through work, my own projects, and a few courses.
-For the most part, I use Python, but I'm also looking into learing one or two compiled languages—Go, C++ or maybe Rust.
+For the most part, I use Python, but I'm also looking into learing one or two compiled languages—Go, C++, or maybe Rust.

 * 🌍  I'm based in Oslo, Norway ⛰️🇳🇴
 * 🧠  I'm learning Go and C++, but I'm a complete beginner at this stage 👶🍼